alexfernandez/alexfernandez.github.io/2025/on-art.md

 ## Modern Arts

-Modern categories often include cinema, photography or comics.
+Modern categories often include cinema, photography and comics.

 What about [applied arts](https://en.wikipedia.org/wiki/Applied_arts) like design or decoration?
 According to Wikipedia they make everyday objects aesthetically pleasing,